open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

 ```
 Where
 1) **RequestName** must be with type of string, and with value defined in this specification;
-2) **RequestData** must be with type of javascript object(or equivalent in other programming language), and with format defined in this specification;
+2) **RequestData** must be with type of javascript object(or equivalent in other programming language), and with format defined in this specification.
+And will be absent if no request data is required;
 3) **ResponseStatus** must be with value either “ok” or “error”;
 4) **ResponseData** must be with type of javascript object or undefined if **ResponseStatus** equals to “ok”, and with type of ErrorDescription object defined as following if **ResponseStatus** equals to “error”.
 ```